Closing the Global Gender Inequality Gap Will Take 135 Years, New Report Finds

 Titled “Global Gender Gap Report 2021,” the findings compile analysis and studies across 156 countries and gauge changes in gender parity in the one year since the pandemic struck.
 It measures equality across four dimensions: economic participation and opportunity, educational attainment, political empowerment, and health and survival.
 While there was mild progress across education and health indicators, the global trends around economic activity and political participation were concerning.
 Representation of women in politics, for instance, languishes the most: women represent only 26.1% of some 35,500 parliament seats and just 22.6% of more than 3,400 ministers worldwide.

 South Asian countries occupied the latter half of the Gender Gap index.
 India, for instance, figured at the 140th position, recording a drop of 28 places since last year, meaning it has widened its gender inequality.
 It is also the third-worst performer in the South Asian region.
+“Progress has been too slow in the recent past, and this year has actually reversed,” the report notes.
 This decline is ascribed to the inadequate participation of women in politics; the share of women in parliament remains at 14.4%, and the number of women ministers in India notably halved from 2019 to 2021, registering a fall from 23.1% to 9.1%.

 Related on The Swaddle: